 - Turn it back on and try sending a message

-If message blocking is enabled on your account, you’ll need to turn it off:
+If message blocking is enabled on your account, you’ll need to log in and disable it manually through your carrier’s portal or app:

 - Log into your carrier’s website or app

-- Navigate to messaging preferences or blocking settings
+- Go to messaging preferences or blocking settings

 - Disable any active message blocking features